joninous/turner/README.md

 Just add names of participants and get a list of turns in random order.

-See it in action at http://joninousiainen.info/turner/.
+See it in action at https://turner.pages.dev/

 # License

 MIT

-Copyright 2017 Joni Nousiainen
+Copyright 2021 Joni Nousjärvi